ifioklee/Airplane-Crashes-and-Fatalities/README.md

-# Historical Airplan Crash Insights
+# Historical Airplane Crash Insights

 ## Project Overview
 This repository contains documents and resources that gives data-driven overview of aviation accidents, crash patterns, and fatalities across time.